When to Join a Group Tour (and When to Stay Solo) in Morocco

 A wind-sculpted dune in the Sahara Desert, which can be reached on a 4-day itinerary from Marrakech to Fes

-Marrakech to Fes via the Sahara Desert: A four-day itinerary for solo and independent travellers
+Marrakech to Fes via the Sahara Desert: 4-Day Itinerary for Solo Travellers

 Travelling from Marrakech to Fes via the Sahara is one of Morocco’s most popular itineraries and (in my opinion) deservedly so.
 It takes in two historically rich cities and spectacular desert landscapes, as well as an ancient ksar that’s straight out of a film set.
 The route passes by the dramatic gorges of Dades and…